 Instead of Jaws, I saw Fred.

 Fred, as we would come to name him, was a sea lion pup who had lost his way in the bay.
-Tired, lonely and looking for his mum, Fred had spied our kayaks, swam closer, and then kept bobbing his head up and down, carefully pondering which one of these strange, misshapen, yellow things was his mother.
+Tired, lonely and looking for his mum, Fred had spied our kayaks, swam closer, and bobbing his head up and down, carefully pondered which one of these strange, misshapen, yellow things was his mother.

 For five long minutes, he swam from kayak to kayak, carefully looking up at each of us—first myself, then our guide and finally, my daughter.
 It was then that something clicked in Fred’s little, prehistoric brain.
 I’d like to think it was his heart that skipped a beat when, after looking prolongedly into my daughter’s eyes, he made the instinctual decision that it was this beguiling creature with whom he was most sympatico with.